Tips To Clear a Stuffy Nose and Congestion From Allergies

 One of the easiest ways to combat a congested nose is to stay hydrated.
 Drinking plenty of fluids thins mucus in your nasal passages, helping it move out of your sinuses.
 This relieves pressure and inflammation, helping you breathe easier.
 Some over the counter (OTC) medications used for congestion, allergies, and colds may dry you out; staying hydrated can also counter these effects.2,3

 Water is the most obvious choice for hydration, but warm, soothing beverages like tea, clear soups and broths, or water with lemon and honey can all help.
-The heat from these drinks can also loosen mucus and soothe a sore throat.
+The heat from these drinks can also loosen mucus and soothe a sore throat.2

-Apply Warm Compresses To Clear Your Sinuses
+Apply Warm Compresses To Clear Your Sinuses5

 Warm compresses are great for general pain relief and are just as useful for congestion.
 The heat from the compress helps loosen mucus, relieving pressure and pain in the sinuses.
 If you have a few spare cloths lying around, you can make your own compresses at home.